 - 1 big handful fresh cilantro, chopped up really well

 - 1 tablespoon ground black pepper

-- Halve and pit the avocados and then scoop out the flesh with a tablespoon into a mixing bowl.
-Mash the avocados with a fork, leaving them somewhat chunky.
-Add all the rest of the ingredients and gently mix together.
-Put a piece of plastic wrap over the actual surface of the guacamole so it doesn’t brown and then pop it in the fridge for about an hour before serving it with tortilla chips.
+Cut the avocado in half, take the big pit out, and then scoop the insides out with a spoon into a big bowl.
+Using a fork, mash the avocados, but not too hard!
+You want to leave them somewhat chunky.
+Add all the rest of the ingredients to the bowl and very gently mix everything together.
+Put a piece of plastic wrap over the actual surface of the guacamole (as in press it into the bowl of guac) so it doesn’t brown and then pop it into the fridge for about an hour before serving it with tortilla chips.